radius-project/bicep-types-aws/artifacts/bicep/aws/aws.codestarconnections/default/types.md

 * **ProviderType**: string: The name of the external provider where your third-party code repository is configured.
 You must specify either a ProviderType or a HostArn.
 * **Tags**: [Tag](#tag)[]: Specifies the tags applied to a connection.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.CodeStarConnections/RepositoryLinkProperties
 ### Properties
 * **ConnectionArn**: string (Required): The Amazon Resource Name (ARN) of the CodeStarConnection.
 The ARN is used as the connection reference when the connection is shared between AWS services.